liquidvotingio/api/CONTRIBUTING.md

 - Code comments
 - Tests

-Keeping docs up to date are part of daily work - so whenever we add a new feature, they are part of the delivery.
-Of course, stuff some times falls through the cracks, so whenever we notice some documentation is missing, we either add it or create an issue for it in case it's more involved.
+Keeping docs up to date are part of daily work: whenever we add a new feature, they are part of the delivery.
+Of course, stuff sometimes falls through the cracks but whenever we notice some documentation is missing, we either add it or create an issue for it in case it's more involved.

 ### doctests and typespecs